Trash, Recycling & Yard Waste Area Map:

 #3 - Vinyl or Polyvinyl Chloride (V).
 V is a rigid plastic used cleaning product containers.

 #4 - Low Density Polyethylene (LDPE).
 LDPE is a plastic used to make plastic tubs and lids such as butter and margarine tubs.
-(Exclude #4 packing materials such as shrink wrap - it damages the sorting equipment)
+(Exclude #4 packing materials such as shrink wrap, film or bubble wrap - it damages the sorting equipment)

 #5 - Polyproplene (PP).
 PP is a plastic used for yogurt and butter containers.
 (NO Polypropylene bags or fabric.)

 #6 - Polysterene (PS).
 PS is a plastic used for food storage and serving products.
-(Exclude #6 styrofoam packing peanuts-Polystyrene/Styrofoam is NOT accepted)
+(Polystyrene/Styrofoam® is NOT accepted in any form.)

 #7 - Other.
 Other mixed plastics.